mudmap-io/documentation/docs/registering-devices.md

 );

-:::note Haven't added any devices yet?
+:::tip Haven't added any devices yet?
 This follows from the previous step, [Adding Devices to Mudmap][adding], if you have not added a device yet, be sure to read over that page first.
 :::